John Wayne Gacy: Murder of John Butkovich

-The day before his disappearance, Butkovich had confronted Gacy over outstanding back pay.
-Butkovich's father called Gacy, who claimed he was happy to help search for his son but was sorry Butkovich had "run away".
+Butkovich's father called Gacy, who claimed he was happy to help search for his son but was sorry his son had "run away".
 When questioned by police, Gacy said Butkovich and two friends had arrived at his house demanding the overdue pay, but they had reached a compromise and all three had left.
 Over the following three years, Butkovich's parents called police more than 100 times, urging them to investigate Gacy further.